nf-core/dualrnaseq/docs/parameters.md

 #### `--STAR_index_params "--param_a 4 --param_b 5 -param_x"`

-Define set of additional star parameters to create index.
+Define a set of additional star parameters to create an index.

 #### `--STAR_alignment_params "--param_a 4 --param_b 5 -param_x"`

-Define set of additional star alignment parameters.
+Define a set of additional star alignment parameters.

 ### STAR for Salmon alignment-based mode

 #### `--quantTranscriptomeBan "Singleend"`

-The nf-core/dualrnaseq pipeline runs STAR to generate a transcriptomic alignments.
+The nf-core/dualrnaseq pipeline runs STAR to generate transcriptomic alignments.
 By default, it allows for insertions, deletions and soft-clips (`Singleend` option).
 To prohibit this behaviour, please specify `IndelSoftclipSingleend`.
 See the [`STAR documentation.`](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf) for more information.

 #### `--STAR_salmon_alignment_params "--param_a 4 --param_b 5 -param_x"`

-Define set of additional alignment parameters for STAR in salmon alignment-based mode.
+Define a set of additional alignment parameters for STAR in salmon alignment-based mode.

 ## 7. HTSeq